How to Have Real Cultural Experiences in Tonga(c) Tonga Ministry of Tourism

 Beautiful beaches, turquoise waters and swaying coconut palms can be found in many places in the world, but only in Tonga can you experience the unique Tongan culture.
 While visiting the South Pacific’s only kingdom, it would almost be a crime to miss out on experiencing the fascinating Tongan culture.
-What’s more, it’s impossibly easy to find if you follow the tips below on how to have real cultural experiences in Tonga.
+What’s more, it’s impossibly easy to find if you follow the tips below on having an authentic Tongan experience while visiting Tonga.

 Guesthouses in Tonga

-Guesthouses can be found in Tonga’s main towns, such as Nuku’alofa, Neiafu and Pangai.
+Guesthouses can be found in Tonga’s main towns, such as Nuku’alofa (Tongatapu), Neiafu (Vava’u), Pangai (‘Eua) and Pangai (Ha’apai).
 They are typically large former family homes with multiple guest rooms and either ensuite bathrooms or shared bathroom facilities.
-You can learn more about the facilities of these accommodations in How to Pick the Best Guest House in Tonga for You.
+You can learn more about the facilities of these accommodations in our guide, How to Pick the Best Guest House in Tonga for You.

 Many guesthouse owners are happy to share their culture with guests, whether it’s through cooking, organising kava circles or even through casual conversation.

-Check out some of the top guest houses in the 10 Best Guest Houses in Tonga.
+Check out some of the top guesthouses in the 20 Best Guesthouses in Tonga.

 Homestays in Tonga